skyfe79/Awesome/README.md

 - [awesome-functional-programming](https://github.com/xgrommx/awesome-functional-programming) - Yet another resource for collecting articles, videos etc. regarding functional programming
 - [Android-SnappingRecyclerView](https://github.com/lauw/Android-SnappingRecyclerView) - RecyclerView for android which can snap views to the center of the screen (like the old Gallery)
 - [awesome-ios-animation](https://github.com/v5tech/awesome-ios-animation) - A curated list of awesome iOS animation, including Objective-C and Swift libraries
-- [computer-science](https://github.com/ossu/computer-science) - 🎓 Path to a free self-taught education in Computer Science!
 - [awesome-android-ui](https://github.com/wasabeef/awesome-android-ui) - A curated list of awesome Android UI/UX libraries
 - [objective-c-style-guide](https://github.com/kodecocodes/objective-c-style-guide) - A style guide that outlines the coding conventions for Kodeco
 - [BlurredSegues](https://github.com/edwurtle/BlurredSegues) - Modal Blurred Segue (and unwind segue) for iOS, full project to demo EDWBlurredSegue and EDWBlurredUnwindSegue